© Eric R. Pianka

 The world's human population of almost 8 billion (that's 8,000 Million!) is increasingly destructive in its various 'constructive' economic enterprises, whose goal is growth and development, which convert huge amounts of energy into heat and waste products.
 Winston Churchill once said "Men occasionally stumble on to the truth, but most of them pick themselves up and hurry off as if nothing had happened."
 To keep spirits up, politicians invent irrational expressions like "foreseeable future" or "sustainable growth" and "sustainable development."
 People do not analyze these expressions, but prefer blissful ignorance vis-a-vis their meaning.
 However, stringing such antonyms together merely creates irresponsible oxymorons.
 Physical laws of nature will go on about their business of running the Universe, while most people remain oblivious to the impending emergency we have caused.
 We are rapidly destroying our own life support systems on this, our one and only Spaceship Earth.
 We are Earthlings, but very selfish ones, as we think nothing of taking resources and habitats away from all other Earthlings.

 Climate change is by far our most difficult challenge because realistic solutions are scarce.
 Removing excess carbon dioxide from the atmosphere by carbon sequestration or direct air capture is prohibitively expensive.
 A Harvard team of engineers is planning to undertake a controlled geo-engineering experiment using high altitude balloons to inject fine particles of calcium carbonate into the upper stratosphere ( Tollefson 2018 Nature, November 2018 ).
 This layer would reflect solar radiation back into space (solar dimming) similarly to the way that sulfate particles produced by volcanic eruptions do.
 Unwanted side effects are not known for certain but could disrupt jet streams and the ozone layer, as well as agriculture and rainfall patterns.
 The costs and benefits of geo-engineering must be carefully evaluated before any actions are undertaken (Wagner and Weitzman 2011).
 In any case, such actions would only provide short-term relief as long as humans continue to burn massive amounts of fossil fuel.
 We must reduce our energy consumption and switch over to green energy.
 Reducing carbon and methane emissions would alleviate our assault on the atmosphere.
+Of course, we also need to reduce our populations to sustainable levels.

 What you can do personally about climate change and global warming: